 Here at Cape, we’ve made perfecting our company values a top priority and want to help your business do the same.

-We sat down with Andrea McDowell, our VP of People, Culture and Impact -and the driver behind Cape’s values - to drill down into her best practice playbook for designing company values and how businesses can embed them into the way their teams work, behave, and interact.
+We sat down with Andrea McDowell, to drill down into her best practice playbook for designing company values and how businesses can embed them into the way their teams work, behave, and interact.

 Andrea is quick to point out that, “whether businesses like it or not, they’re going to come up with a set of values.
 The difference is that when you articulate them, you can use them to drive a great culture.”
 But rather than viewing these values as an obligation or afterthought, Andrea encourages leaders to see values as a way to define what’s important to their company from the get-go.